-Jarrod Rottau '10, a former Lafayette fencing assistant coach who was also a team captain as an undergrad, takes over as the program's new head coach for the 2015-16 season.
+Jarrod Rottau '10, a former Lafayette fencing assistant coach who was also a team captain as an undergrad, enters his second season as head coach.

 "We are excited to welcome Jarrod Rottau back to Lafayette as our new head fencing coach," Director of Athletics Bruce McCutcheon said.
 "Coach Rottau brings over 10 years of fencing and coaching experience to Lafayette, as well as his unique perspective as an alum.
 We look forward to working with him as we move our fencing program forward."